 My First Costume – Part 1

-One of the problem with going to Ren Fairs in costume is: where do you find them?
+One of the problems with going to Ren Fairs in costume is: where do you find the costume?
 This can be more difficult than you think.
 Especially if you want to actually see and try on the piece before you wear it.

 - For most gentlemen your basic costume, your starting point, is a shirt and a pair of pants.
 The pants need to be fitted at the waist with a draw string and made out of some coarse woven material, remember that you want those pants to breath in the summer as it can get hot at some of the fairs.
 The color doesn’t necessarily matter but neutral colors are usually best.
 The shirt is a little more difficult.
 You are looking for something long sleeved and coarse woven.
 Open at the neck is better.
 No collar is preferable to a modern collar.

 - For the ladies a straight skirt that fits with a draw string at the waist is perfect but any simple, flowing skirt will do.
 You don’t want the skirt to fit anywhere but the waist and it should come down past your knees at least.
 The same shirt mentioned above will work or a loose blouse that fits at the shoulders or that can be worn on your upper arms will work as well.